 Now, we're going to talk about traction control.

 I'm bringing this up because depending on what vehicle you have.
 These newer Jeeps try and do all the thinking for us now.
-But I want to talk about traction control a little bit, especially as we're talking about winter weather.
 In some of the older Jeeps, it's an ESP button, which is the exact same thing as traction control.

 There's a lot of different opinions on this subject.

 Do you drive in the snow with your traction control on or off?
-There are so many different opinions and different thought processes on this.

 The consensus is that if you are running in a higher speed and four-wheel high, you want your traction control on.
 If you're running a higher speed, anywhere from 30 to 60 miles per hour, in four-wheel high, and the conditions are pretty good.
 You want your traction control on.
 That means you touch nothing, and it is on already.
 There might be a lot of snow on the ground, but depending on where you live, depends on what kind of snow you have as well.
 Is it wet snow, heavy, powdery snow?
 Knowing your terrain and road conditions are going to be important.
 Different parts of the country get different types of snow.